kndafst/GameandWatch-SteamDeck/README.md

 If you follow the detailed steps below, you will be able to play game and watch files on the steam deck.

+### You will need a keyboard and a mouse to perfom the following steps

 ## Steps:
 ### Basic Configuration
 1. Parser type: `Glob`